-This POS allows teacher/practitioners to take the full range of curriculum studies courses.
+This degree program allows teacher/practitioners to take the full range of curriculum studies courses.
 It is designed for those who wish to develop their understanding of curriculum history, theory, development, evaluation, the relationship between theory and practice, and the intersection of teaching and curriculum.
-This POS serves a solid foundation for teacher/practitioners wishing to enhance their sense of professional identity and their teaching, teachers interested in serving as curricular and instructional leaders, and those working within other educational programs where a knowledge of curriculum history, theory, practice, design, and evaluation are central to their work.
+This concentration serves a solid foundation for those wishing to enhance their professional knowledge-base and their teaching, teachers interested in serving as curricular and instructional leaders, and those working within other educational programs where a knowledge of curriculum history, theory, practice, design, and evaluation are central to their work.
+(See specific concentration requirements)

 MEd-Curriculum Studies with Teacher Leader Endorsement